Skip to Content

 • a graded result is required by a higher education qualification, an ELICOS course or a higher education articulation agreement that specifies a graded subject

-• grading was approved during development of a course of study and was implemented on the Student Management System (SMS) with the correct grading mode.
+• grading was approved during development of a course of study and was implemented on the Student Management System with the correct grading mode.

-3.8 Post-assessment validation
+3.9 Post-assessment validation

-A reliable sample of assessment judgements is validated against the requirements of the unit of competency selected for validation, including the Principles of Assessment and Rules of Evidence, to confirm assessment judgements are being made correctly.
+A reliable sample of assessment judgements will be validated against the requirements of the unit of competency selected for validation, including the Principles of Assessment and Rules of Evidence, to confirm assessment judgements are being made correctly and consistently.

-3.9 Business Practices
+3.10 Business Practices

 CIT assessment practices will:

-• meet business requirements to enter final results in the Student Management System (SMS)
+• meet business requirements to enter final results in the Student Management System

 • issue certification documents (qualifications and statements of attainment) only to students who are assessed as meeting the requirements of the nationally recognised training product